Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Lectures/02 - Floating point numbers.md

 Allows compact and efficient way to represent small **and** large numbers.
 - as long as they're not very precise...

+Increase exponent = bigger number but less precise Increase significant = smaller number but more precise

+Therefore, can't be large and small at the same time.

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/Computing Fundamentals/Home|Computing Fundamentals]] / **[[Learning/Computing Fundamentals/Lectures/02 - Floating point numbers|02 - Floating point numbers]]**